Get News & Updates Directly To Your Inbox

 Studies show that when family and friends are taught about a family member’s illness, rates of relapse were reduced by half the first year.

-Medication compliance is an agreement to take the prescribed dose, at the right time for the recommended length of time.
+When medicine is part of a treatment plan, medicine compliance is very important.
+Medicine compliance is an agreement to take the prescribed dose, at the right time for the recommended length of time.
 It can be a shared decision between the person, their mental health provider and often a family member involved in their care.

-If you notice your family member or friend is having a hard time taking their medications, encourage them to talk to their doctor or pharmacist.
+If you notice your family member or friend is having a hard time taking their medicines, encourage them to talk to their doctor or pharmacist.
 They may have tips for keeping up with medication plans.
 Setting reminders on phones or using pillboxes to help organize medications may help.